-Every business owner wants to maximise their revenues and profits in the most effective way possible.
+Product bundling is a powerful way to maximise revenues and profits in any business.
 Unfortunately for some businesses, higher sales can mean more activity and time spent, which can lead to burnout.

-An issue with many businesses is that they offer individual products or services and miss out on the results that can be achieved by bundling their products into packages.
+An issue with many businesses is that they offer individual products or services and miss out on the results that can be achieved by bundling their products into packages (product bundling).
 Offering packages increases the average customer value.
 So, one sale can make up for several sales of a single item.

 Bundling effectively can be like installing a supercharger into your sales system.